Course details

 During your studies, you’ll dive into the fascinating processes that go into creating and transforming urban places.
 You’ll also gain a deeper understanding of past plan-making exercises, which will help you develop your skills and knowledge in this exciting field.

-This module provide students with an understanding of the conflicts facing planners in trying to deliver sustainable development.
+This module provides students with an understanding of the conflicts facing planners in trying to deliver sustainable development.
 It introduces students to the range of social, economic and environmental issues that face contemporary society.
 It outlines the role of spatial planning in managing development pressures while protecting the built and natural environment, and it explores different planning responses to address and reconcile these competing interests.

 The focus of this module is on the institutional perspective on planning across different spatial scales and the different strands of theories that are relevant to the understanding of the role and purposes of planning.

 The focus of this module is on introducing and exploring the processes and issues involved in the making and remaking of urban places.
 It will provide the skills and techniques to analyse and understand place quality and characteristics from different viewpoints, and to understand the transition from design to its implementation.
+The module will be based on assessments that encourage students to critically read a ‘real-world’ project both as a set of drawings and as an as-built scheme, and used to discuss viability/development economics.

 The module provides an opportunity for students to apply knowledge gained in other aspects of their studies to a plan-making exercise.
 In this project-based module, students will work with a client on the development of a strategy for the improvement of a selected area.
 Student will work in groups on a project brief that will allow them to address issues that are both relevant for the local client and reflect relevant planning debates (e.g. on urban sustainability, climate change, etc.)